aicheung/0dte-trader/README.md

 - `-p` (`PORT`): The TCP port to the IBKR Gateway or TWS.
 - `-q` (`QUANTITY`): The amount of stock or futures option combos to trade
 - `-d` (`DRY_RUN`): Dry run.
 If set (by passing "True"), all logic will execute as normal but will not send any orders to IBKR.
 - `-m` (`MODE`): Mode: 1 for Bull / Bear Put, 2 for Bear / Bull Call, 3 for Iron Condor / Iron Butterfly, 4 for Butterfly, 5 - 8 for Short Put/Short Call/Long Put/Long Call respectively.
 9 for Put Calendar/Diagonal Spread, 10 for Call Calendar/Diagonal Spread.
+11 for Covered Call.
 - `-s` (`SHORT_LEG_DELTA`): Delta of the short leg.
 Should be a float in range of [0,1].
 For Iron Butterfly, set this to 0.5.
 - `-l` (`LONG_LEG_DELTA`): Delta of the long leg.
 Should be a float in range of [0,1].
 For Butterfly, should be the delta of the ITM option (i.e. larger than 0.5).
 Delta of the OTM leg will be determined by (1 - value).
 - `-x` (`STOP_LOSS_PERCENTAGE`): Percentage of stop loss as the premium received. e.g. 3.0 for setting stop loss at 300 percent of premium received.